truedat101/poplog-and-prolog-und-lisp/README.md

 It isn't industrial grade, and doesn't currently stack up well against other prologs in terms of modern features.
 And yet ... just a quick tinkering around with this, it is extremely flexible.
 This needs a second look.

+The other thing is because of all of the broken links, and personal websites hostings stuff, I am concerned about the curation of this content.
+The personal websites are the first to go if they are hosted on a personal domain, and the person happens to pass on or just decides to stop maintaining the site.
+Wayback is fantastic for recovery, but better to keep it hosted publicly on a site that isn't taking down content, like Github.

 ## Start Here

 - https://github.com/GetPoplog/Seed